Lightning-Flow-Scanner/lightning-flow-scanner-sfdx/README.md

 ## Configuration

 Create a .flow-scanner.json file in order to configure:
+ - The ruleset to be executed.
  - The severity of violating any specific rule.
+ - Custom expressions or rule implementations.
  - Any known exceptions that should be ignored during scanning.

 ```json